Mddct/neural-lm-deprecated/README.md

 # under development may not work until whole pipeline done

 # neural-lm
-focus on shallow fusion on speech recognition
+focus on fusion on speech recognition

+# Note
+> When a language model is used wide beam searches often yield
+> incomplete transcripts.
+With narrow beams, the problem is less
+> visible due to implicit hypothesis pruning.

+See if it appears in ctc+lm fusion

 # TODO
 - [x] adaptive softmax for large voca (because pytorch offical implementation can't work with torchscript)